-How Human Muscles Work - Findings Show Insight into Muscle Disorders
+How Muscles Work Study Show Insight into Muscle Disorders

 Scientists led by Kristina Djinović-Carugo at the Max F. Perutz Laboratories (MFPL) of the University of Vienna and the Medical University of Vienna have elucidated the molecular structure and regulation of the essential muscle protein actinin.
 The new findings allow unprecedented insights into the protein's mode of action and its role in muscle disorders.
 The findings, made in collaboration with King's College London (KCL), may lead to improved treatments, and are published in the top-class journal Cell.